clafonta/ll-amplify-auth-storage-steps/docs/06-add-data-and-graphql.md

-### Use Amplify to setup an API backend and resources.
+hi### Use Amplify to setup an API backend and resources.

 This will demonstrate how to manage data in DynamoDB and manage the data via AWS AppSync for GraphQL.